 Q. Are larger context windows always more expensive?

-In practice, more input often means more cost and latency, so quality and efficiency both matter.
+In practice, more input usually means more cost and latency, so quality and efficiency need to be considered together.

-Q. Do I need a huge context window to handle long documents?
+Q. Do I need a huge context window to work with long documents?

 Not always.
-Good chunking and retrieval strategies can go a long way.
+Good chunking and retrieval design can go surprisingly far.

 Read Next

-- To see how retrieved context is used in practice, continue with the RAG Guide.
+- To see how relevant document chunks are selected and injected, continue with the RAG Guide.

 Start Here